MicrosoftDocs/windows-dev-docs/hub/apps/develop/search/search-providers.md

 - Access-Control-Allow-Methods: GET
 - Content-Type: text/html; charset=utf-8
 - Content-Length: \[Must be the exact length of preview html\]

+### OPTIONS request and Cross-Origin Resource Sharing (CORS)

+Search providers must support the OPTIONS request method and respond to this request with HTTP OK.
+If the search provider endpoint is using CORS, the Windows search client will send out a HTTP OPTIONS request before each GET request.

 ## Related articles